Dragon Fly (album): Songs and recording

 The sci-fi closing number "Hyperdrive" originated with a series of lyrics Slick had penned several years prior, inspired by her reading the work of architect and futurist Buckminster Fuller.
 She had been looking for music to go with them but did not find it until rehearsals for the new album when Sears sat at the piano to play some new music he had written.
 Slick instantly recognized that her words would fit, later noting "I could not believe it because you hardly ever get lyrics to fit music when both of them have been written independently".
 The song was a complex, multi-sectional progressive rock composition with harpsichord, mellotron, and lengthy solos from Chaquico and Creach.

 The lengthy progressive power ballad "Caroline" originated from music by Paul Kantner.
 Wanting it to have romantic lyrics, he ended up tapping ex-Airplane singer Marty Balin to supply them.
 Balin had not appeared on an Airplane or Airplane-offshoot album since Volunteers in 1969, but the results were so artistically satisfying that he also volunteered to sing the song as a guest artist; his photo even appeared with that of the rest of the band members on the back cover.
-This collaboration ultimately paved the way for Balin to rejoin his old band mates full time in Jefferson Starship the following year, where he would remain until 1978.
-For the fall 1974 tour promoting Dragon Fly, just prior to Marty rejoining as a full time member, Freiberg took lead vocal on the song.
+This collaboration ultimately paved the way for Balin to rejoin his old bandmates full-time in Jefferson Starship the following year, where he would remain until 1978.
+For the fall 1974 tour promoting Dragon Fly, just prior to Marty rejoining as a full-time member, Freiberg took lead vocal on the song.